-The Company performed its annual impairment tests at December 31, 2021 and determined that no impairment charge was necessary.
-The Company determined the recoverable amount based on the value-in-use approach to assess the value of Enthusiast Properties, TSR, Luminosity, Steel Media, Omnia, Addicting Games and Outplayed CGUs.
+The Company determined the recoverable amount based on the value-in-use approach to assess the value of Enthusiast Properties, TSR, Luminosity, Steel Media, Omnia, Addicting Games, and Outplayed CGUs.
 The recoverable amount of the Company's CGUs was estimated based on an assessment of their value-in-use using a discounted cash flow approach.
 The approach uses cash flow projections based upon a financial forecast approved by management and the Board of Directors, covering a five-year period.
 Cash flows for the years thereafter are extrapolated using the estimated terminal growth rate.
 The risk premiums expected by market participants related to uncertainties about the industry and assumptions relating to future cash flows may differ or change quickly, depending on economic conditions and other events.